 - Logging out of your source control account via their web UI (e.g. log out of GitHub.com); or

-- Opening a new incognito or private tab to add the new connection; or
+- Opening a new incognito or private tab of your browser to add the new connection; or

 - Revoking the OAuth token in the original source control connection